 [The couple from Revelstoke are barely visible on the massive ridge (right near the top).]

-[Descending to the Balfour Hut.]
+[Descending back to the Balfour Hut.]

 [Ben and TJ are skiing quickly back down to the hut.]

 We had some pleasant conversation over supper and afterward TJ, Ben and I had a 3 man game of crib.
 I let them win again because they were doing such a good job of breaking trail for me.
 Next time - watch out boys!
 After gazing at the map for a few minutes, TJ suggested a very interesting trip possibility for the next day.
 It involved climbing back up to the Balfour high col before ascending little-known Lilliput Mountain and then exiting the Waputik via the Balfour Glacier and Hector Lake.
 This was an intriguing route because none of us knew anyone personally who'd done it before.
 I wrote our plans in the hut log book and from that point on we were committed to trying it.
 One interesting side effect of our route off the Balfour Glacier was that we were going to end up 27km from our vehicle.
 We talked to the group that was sharing the hut with us and asked them to stop for us if they saw us hitching at the end of the day on their way home.

 Later in the evening I spent some time outside trying to photograph the hut with the brilliant display of stars and sliver of moon lighting up Mount Balfour in the background.
 I got some decent shots but nothing spectacular.
 I learned some stuff though, so next time I'll do a better job.
 When I got back inside I was very surprised to find everyone in bed already!
 By 21:30 the lights were out.
 One of the best days I've had in the Rockies yet.